samcondon4/SPHEREx-lab-tools/docs/tutorials/stepbystep_config/index.rst

 3) Creating a procedure
 ------------------------

-| As discussed in :ref:`Fundamentals <user_guide/fundamentals/index:Fundamentals>` **Procedures** are classes used to define scripts that run measurements.
+| As discussed in :ref:`Fundamentals <user_guide/fundamentals/index:Fundamentals>`, **Procedures** are classes used to define scripts that run measurements.
-  We can write a procedure to run the measurement of baseplate temperature with voltage applied to the heater.
+  Let's write a procedure to run our basic measurement.

 4) Connecting procedure records to viewers and recorders
 ---------------------------------------------------------